 - Remove and replace any damaged fire extinguishers

 The same Churches Fire & Security technician can also perform a visual inspection of the fire doors on-site.
 This visual inspection will include, but not be limited to:

 - Inspection of the fire doors and their frames to assess condition and operation

 - The gaps between the leaf and frame are 3mm (+/- 1mm)

 - Checking the door selectors operate correctly

-By combining the service visits from Churches Fire, you can reduce the need for more than one site visit.
+By combining the service visits from Churches Fire & Security, you can reduce the need for more than one site visit.

 Whilst on-site servicing your fire extinguishers or carrying out a fire door inspection, they may also be able to review and offer advice in relation to other fire safety services, such as safety signage and fire training.